As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Fiskars 5lb.
 Pick 36” (Amazon link) has the patented IsoCore Shock Control System that helps to reduce the reverberation between the pick and the stone.

 This helps reduce the brunt of the force behind the strike.
-The handle is not made of wood as the vibrations on that type of medium would allow more shock.
+The handle is not made of wood, as the vibrations on that medium would allow more shock.

-Fiskars boast that their pick is heavy-duty and can withstand the constant hits towards minerals on a daily basis.
+Fiskars boast that their pick is heavy-duty and can withstand the constant hits towards minerals daily.

-The handle flare at the bottom helps to easily pull the 5 lb. pick so that it does not leave your hands.
+The handle flare at the bottom helps you to pull the five lb. pick easily so that it does not leave your hands.
 Fiskars provides a lifetime warranty in case anything happens to your pick.

-Next up I will examine some of the better-recommended rock hammers that allow for a more deliberate and swift blow to the minerals.
+Next, I will examine better-recommended rock hammers that allow for a more deliberate and swift blow to the minerals.

 TIP: The mineral’s hardness is one of the most helpful characteristics in mineral identification.
 Find out the complete guide on testing mineral’s hardness in the article below: